metaist/metaist.com/content/blog/2023/05/2023-05-25-fun-with-python-mapping.md

 updated: "2023-05-25T23:10:51Z"
 title: "Fun with Python Mapping"
 tags: ["python", "mypy"]
+description: "In which we learn that the novice and expert can both choose the simpler answer for different reasons."
 ---

 [`mypy`](https://mypy-lang.org/) is a static type-checking tool.
 It's like a very pedantic linter and I have a personal goal to try and satisfy it's `--strict` mode demands.